The Sanctuary of Santa Maria di Merino is isolated at 7 km north of Vieste in the plain of the same name.

 The existence of the ancient city of Merinum was later denied or confirmed by other ancient historians ¹ (Olstenio, Cellario, Cimaglia) who, taking a cue from Pliny the Elder, placed the mysterious city where the city of Vieste now stands or in the plain where The ancient Sanctuary is still present.
 From other documents it would emerge that the Bishopric² of the city of Merinum lasted until 1099, when it was unified with that of Vieste by Pope Pasquale II who assigned both to the archbishopric of Siponto (Manfredonia).
 The hypotheses on the disappearance of the mysterious city followed one another, perhaps it was submerged by a flood, or destroyed by an earthquake, or set on fire by the usual Saracens, or abandoned due to the unhealthy air of the nearby Pantano swamp or more simply, never existed.

-The mystery of the city was partially shed light in 1954, when they sprang up after an earthquake the remains of the Roman Villa and those of one agricultural farm (Fioravanti) of the Augustan Roman age, certainly made with the Roman laws "Sempronia" and "Julia" belonging to the mid-XNUMXst century.
-BC and that of the third century.
-AD.
-Pots and capacious vases emerged, a sign of the already then abundant production of the good olive oil of Puglia; A well thought-out hydraulic system made up of tunnels, tanks, lunettes, outflow channels and wells was offered to the admiration of the experts.
-In the villa appeared, well preserved, a beautiful mosaic with a rural scene: a little horse being born, figures of women, one with a swan.
-However inexperience, vandals and thieves have destroyed much of what time had returned.
+The mystery of the city was partially shed light in 1954, when they sprang up after an earthquake the remains of the Roman Villa and those of one agricultural farm (Fioravanti) of the Roman Augustan age, intended for the production of oil and wine and both used from the 1st century BC to the 5th-6th century AD.
+The excavations revealed jars and capacious vases, a sign of the already abundant production of good olive oil in Puglia; the experts admired a well-designed hydraulic system made of tunnels, basins, lunettes, drainage channels, wells.
+In the villa appeared, well preserved, a beautiful mosaic with a rural scene: a young horse, figures of women, one with a swan.
+However, inexperience, vandals and thieves destroyed much of what time had returned.
+The expectations of bringing to light a large Roman city proved unfounded: the excavations returned the remains of a rural villa, a sign of a productive rather than commercial settlement.
+Merino still retains a strong symbolic and human value, today unfortunately threatened by abandonment, degradation and acts of vandalism that have damaged numerous finds.

 More recent sources, such as Francesco Innangi³ and Volpe tell us that the origin of the name "merinum" comes simply from "Marina".
 The area would be nothing but "the marina" of old Vieste, which would coincide with the ancient Uria.